 When I’m “new” to a codebase, if I’m fortunate enough to already know the language and/or the framework being used, the biggest challenge for me is to understand the business logic or implementation details.
-When I’m not so fortunate and am faced with the daunting task of manoeuvring my way through a codebase written in a language foreign to me, the biggest challenge I face is to walk a tightrope between understanding just enough of the language/framework so as to be able to make sense of what the code is doing without going down a rabbit hole and at the same time being able to isolate the “one single thing” of interest that I’d need understand to make the necessary progress to move the project to the next stage.
+When I’m not so fortunate and am faced with the daunting task of manoeuvring my way through a codebase written in a language foreign to me, the biggest challenge I face is to walk a tightrope between understanding just enough of the language or the framework in order to be able to make sense of what the code is doing without going down a rabbit hole and at the same time being able to isolate the “one single thing” of interest that I’d need understand to make the necessary progress to move the project to the next stage.

 When do smaller functions actually make sense

 All things considered, I do believe small functions absolutely have their utility, especially when it comes to testing.

 This isn’t a post on how to best write functional, integration and unit tests for a vast number of services.
 However, when it comes to unit tests, the way network I/O is tested is by, well, not actually testing it.